Biodegradable upgrades, no more single serve packaging, dry-dock upgrades & more.

-Starting with the Fall 2018 Voyage, new policies and procedures were implemented onboard the MV World Odyssey to limit plastic and water waste.
+Starting with the Fall 2018 Voyage, new policies and procedures have been implemented onboard the MV World Odyssey to limit plastic and water waste.

 Plastic straws and disposable cups, lids, cutlery, as well as garbage and laundry liners were swapped with a plant-based biodegradable substitute.
 A new coffee machine was installed to cut down on water waste, and new water coolers were placed around the ship to encourage the use of reusable water bottles.

-No more individual yogurts are served at the buffet.
-Purchasing of bulk yogurt and served in china/ceramic bowls on the buffet has been implemented.
-There are no more individual single serve mayonnaise, ketchup, or mustard packets used at the Pool Grill.
-They have been replaced with squeeze bottles.
+Yogurt is purchased in bulk and offered in serving bowls on the buffet.
+There are no more individual single serve mayonnaise, ketchup, or mustard packets used at the pool grill; they have been replaced with squeeze bottles.